TimiMakkonen/Minesweeper/README.md

 ## Fixes and features left to consider/implement

 * Add an option to add mines by percentage, not by quantity.
-* Add method to reset game.
-* Add method to start new game.
 * Add method which returns a visual representation of the current state of the grid in short string form.
 * Add more serialisation options.
 * Add verifications to deserialisation methods to check validity of the given game.